kubermatic/docs/content/kubeone/main/guides/ccm-csi-migration/_index.en.md

 drivers.
 Those requirements are provided by cloud providers and you can usually find them in the repositories for each components:

-* AWS: there are no special prerequisites for AWS CCM and CSI drivers
 * Azure: there are no special prerequisites for Azure CCM and CSI drivers
-* OpenStack:
-  * [Required OpenStack services and cloudConfig properties for the external CCM][openstack-ccm-reqs]
-  * [Required OpenStack services and cloudConfig properties for the CSI driver][openstack-csi-reqs]
-* vSphere: vSphere 7.0u1 is required for CCM/CSI migration
-  * Make sure to check [the prerequisites for installing the vSphere Container Storage Plug-in][vsphere-csi-reqs] before starting the migration
-  * Make sure to check the [considerations for migration of In-Tree vSphere Volumes][vsphere-csi-considerations] before starting the migration
+* GCE: there are no special prerequisites for Azure CCM and CSI drivers

 ## Migrating Your Clusters